 - (a) The Employer recognizes the Union's right to select stewards to represent employees.
 The Employer and the Union will agree on the number of stewards, taking into account operational considerations. - (b) The Union agrees to provide the Employer with a list of the employees designated as stewards for each jurisdictional area. - (c) In the absence of a steward, another steward at the worksite will represent the employee at Step 2. - (d) Where there is no steward at the worksite, another BCGEU steward may represent the employee at Step 2. - (e) A steward, or their alternate, shall obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
 Leave for this purpose shall be with pay.
 Such permission shall not be unreasonably withheld.
-On resuming their normal duties, the steward shall notify their supervisor. - (f) The duties of stewards shall include: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes; - (4) attending meetings at the request of the Employer. - (g) The mandate of the steward at Step 2 is: - (1) present the grievance at Step 2; - (2) conduct the Step 2 meeting with the Step 2 designate.
-Where it is not feasible for the steward and the Step 2 designate to meet personally, the Step 2 meeting may be conducted by phone; - (3) attempt to conclude the grievance at Step 2.
-It is understood that settlements reached in this process are without prejudice to the positions of either party respecting the issue in dispute.
+On resuming their normal duties, the steward shall notify their supervisor. - (f) The duties of stewards shall include: - (1) Investigation of complaints of an urgent nature; - (2) Investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure; - (3) Supervision of ballot boxes and other related functions during ratification votes; - (4) Attending meetings at the request of the Employer; - (5) An employee has the right to have a steward/union representative present at any accommodation meeting; - (6) Other union responsibilities as needed.